cecilia-rattini/bisecting-kmeans-clustering/README.md

-# bisecting-kmeans-clustering
+# Bisecting kmeans clustering
-comparison of bisecting vs kmeans algorithms using iris dataset
+Comparison of bisecting vs kmeans algorithms using iris dataset in python.